Bury Grammar School

 Bury Grammar school used Rapid IT for all of their recycling services in order to ensure the safe disposal of redundant IT hardware in line with WEEE regulations.

-In the summer of 2017, the school need to purchase 70 desktop computers.
+The school needed to purchase 86 desktop computers to upgrade some classroom PCs.
 Ben Whitaker, Head of IT Services, was looking at ways to fulfil this need within tight budget restraints.

-Ben was looking for a minimum specification of i5 desktops for use in the school.
-To make sure this specification would be fit for purpose, Rapid IT loaned the school a HP 8300 i5, with a new SSD drive, so that they could test and make sure it was suitable for their requirements.
+Ben was looking for a minimum specification of 7th generation i5 for use within classrooms.
+To make sure this specification would be fit for purpose, Rapid IT loaned the school a HP 800 G3 i5-7500, with 8GB RAM and a new SSD drive, so that they could test and make sure it was suitable for their requirements.

 The computer was thoroughly tested and the school agreed that this was the exact solution they needed.
-The school went on to purchase 70 HP i5 Quad Core desktops; which came in at a fraction of the cost of purchasing new machines.
+The school went on to purchase 86 HP 800 G3 SFF desktops; which came in at a fraction of the cost of purchasing new machines.

 What the customer thought